-- Pain points: These describe the problems that customers are facing (which is why they want your product or service) or the issues they experience while working with your company.
+Pain points describe the problems that customers are facing (which is why they want your product or service) or the issues they experience while working with your company.
 A pain point for a buyer on an ecommerce website could be a complicated ordering process.

-Actions and emotions refer to what customers are doing, but rather to how they feel every step of the way.
+Actions and emotions refer to what customers do and how they feel every step of the way.
 Emotions can be graded on a numeric scale or be described using words or emojis.

 How to create a customer journey map

-Customer journey mapping is designed to be a collaborative exercise.
-But before you start, it’s important to have a clear process in mind that you plan to follow.
-Take these steps to create a great customer experience journey map.
+Customer journey mapping is a collaborative exercise.
+But before you start, it’s important to have a clear process that you plan to follow.
+Take these steps to create a great customer experience journey map with your team members.

 Gather a cross-functional team